 - IRS Tax exempt letter (only IRS letter is acceptable, not NYS letter)

 - Current balance sheet for your organization (not more than 90 days old)

 - Additional descriptions/narratives if space is not sufficient

 - Estimates for work to completed/equipment purchases

 - Minutes from board meeting authorizing submission of the application to Floyd Hooker Foundation.

-When the application deadline has passed, the Foundation will review all complete applications and rank them according to the needs met.
+When the application deadline has passed, the Foundation will review all complete applications and rank them according to the needs met and the benefits conferred on the children of Tioga County.
 Any incomplete applications may be disregarded in the sole discretion of the Foundation.
 Interviews of the applicant and/or inspections of affected premises may be required.
 Applicants shall make themselves and any premises available, if necessary.
 Applications may be granted in part or in whole based upon many factors, including the amount of funding available, the number of applications received, and the needs met by the project.
 All grants are subject to the sole discretion of the Foundation.
 The Foundation reserves the right to reject any and all applications for whatever reason(s).
-If you are having problems with the online application, please email us at firstname.lastname@example.org.
+If you are having problems with the online application, please email us at email@example.com.